Tricontinental Conference (1966): Content of the Conference

-Racial discrimination both within the United States and in developing nations were important issues discussed by delegates, with a focus on the South African apartheid regime.
-Edward Ndlovu of the Zimbabwe African Peoples Union accused Britain of supporting the illegal government of Rhodesia.
-Che Guevara, who was not present at the conference, sent a message condemning British colonialism in Rhodesia and the white minority in southern Africa, and denouncing the apartheid regime.
+Racial discrimination, both within the United States and in developing nations, was an important issue discussed by delegates, with a focus on the South African apartheid regime.
+Edward Ndlovu of the Zimbabwe African People's Union accused Britain of supporting the illegal government of Rhodesia.
+Che Guevara, who was not present at the conference, sent a message condemning British colonialism in Rhodesia and the white minority in southern Africa and denouncing the apartheid regime.

-Delegates at the Tricontinental Conference not only condemned colonialism and imperialism, they also broadened the scope of their movement by explicitly stating their unity with movements within the United States, such as the Civil Rights movement.
+Delegates at the Tricontinental Conference not only condemned colonialism and imperialism; they also broadened the scope of their movement by explicitly stating their unity with movements within the United States, such as the Civil Rights movement.
 For the Tricontinental delegates, the United States was the prime instigator of imperialist aggression, and they believed the Civil Rights movement to be a crucial component of their cause.